lmanul/424/index.md

 a first and/or second mortgage made to a bank, trust company, insurance company, federal savings and loan association, pension fund or other institutional lender or a purchase money mortgage made to the Sponsor, Sponsor-designee, or to the seller of the Unit.
-Any. such mortgage shall be substan- tially in the form on file with the Board of Managers, except for such changes or additions as may be required in order to permit the particular institutional. lender to make the mortgage loan, or to the extent permitted by the Board of Managers.
+Any. such mortgage shall be substantially in the form on file with the Board of Managers, except for such changes or additions as may be required in order to permit the particular institutional. lender to make the mortgage loan, or to the extent permitted by the Board of Managers.
 A mortgage